kctani/rpnd/README.md

 The system will start an access point.
 Connect to the AP and configure the Wifi to connect to your router.
 Obtain the device ip address.
 Use it to connect to the configuration interface.

+For myQ you will need a transmitter card, fs1000a (from 2$-5$) or similar.
+Connect vcc to 3.3v (even if it says 5v on the card) and data to a free gpio.
+Add a receiver card RF5V or similar to listen for remotes.
+Ensure the working frequency is correnct.
+315Mhz in North America is common.

 ## Note

-Supported on Openwrt release: openwrt-19.07. (possibly on earlier releases with no web ui)
+Supported on Openwrt release: openwrt-24.10. (possibly on earlier releases with no web ui)

 ## Guides